-Specifies the protocol to be used as filter conditions.
+Specifies the protocol to be used as filter criteria.
 If a match protocol entry already exists, the information you specified is added to the existing entry.
 However, if the entered protocol already exists, no information is added.
 You can specify a maximum of 16 parameters.

-The protocol is not used as filter conditions.
+The protocol is not used as filter criteria.

-match route-type
+match route-type [OS-L3A]

-Configures route-map to use the route type as filter conditions.
+Configures route-map to use the route type as filter criteria.